gpdowney/lightweightLSAT/pages/game/rules.md

 ### MinMax

-A, B, and C must each be included at least once and more more than 3 times.
+A, B, and C must each be included at least once and not more than 3 times.

 ### More